Domsayed/SenseEdit/README.md

 # SenseEdit
-Graphic editor for Raspberry Pi Sense HAT
+Graphic editor for Raspberry Pi Sense HAT in graphic we can also  can usse the addob application and many more thing